 - Great Outdoor Provision: Discounts for Scouts range from 10 to 25 percent off in-store purchases at locations in North Carolina and Virginia when you present a BSA membership card.

-- L.L.Bean: Get a troop discount for gear that will remain property of your unit by registering at bit.ly/llbeandiscount.
+- L.L.Bean: Register your troop to access discounted gear that will remain property of your unit.
 Call 800-458-3058 with questions.

 - Moosejaw: Save 10 percent with your BSA membership card at stores located in Illinois, Michigan, Colorado or Missouri.